1mujue/DesignPattern/CreationalPattern/include/builder/README.md

+# How does it work

 # Structure

+Builder, Concrete Builder, Product, Director

-Builder: Maze Builder
+- Builder: Maze Builder

-Concrete Builder: Counting Maze Builder(this builder will calculate the NUMBER of room and door), Standard Maze Builder
+- Concrete Builder: Counting Maze Builder(this builder will calculate the NUMBER of room and door), Standard Maze Builder

-Product: Maze(built by Standard Maze Builder), the number of room and door (built by Counting Maze Builder)
+- Product: Maze(built by Standard Maze Builder), the number of room and door (built by Counting Maze Builder)

-Director: Maze Game
+- Director: Maze Game